Ransaka/sinlib/README.md

 A Python library for Sinhala text processing and analysis
 </div>

+> **Note:** The `Romanizer` and `Transliterator` modules are temporarily unavailable due to a potential bug.
+We are working to resolve this and will restore them in a future update.

 ## Overview

 Sinlib is a specialized Python library designed for processing and analyzing Sinhala text.
 It provides tools for tokenization, preprocessing, and romanization to facilitate natural language processing tasks for the Sinhala language.